lacrypta/nomad-old/immutable-badges.md

   The second value optionally specifies the dimensions of the thumbnail as `<WIDTH>x<HEIGHT>` in pixels.
   Zero or more `"thumb"` tags **MAY** be given.

-(these definition were lifter verbatim from the [NIP-58](https://github.com/nostr-protocol/nips/blob/master/58.md) ones).
+(these definition were lifted verbatim from the [NIP-58](https://github.com/nostr-protocol/nips/blob/master/58.md) ones, the [recommendations](https://github.com/nostr-protocol/nips/blob/master/58.md#recommendations) therein are applicable here as well).

 The event's `.content` field **MAY** contain whatever content the issuer desires, and **SHOULD** be ignored for the purposes of this NIP.